kmclaughlin/kmclaughlin.github.io/projects/NI property analysis/NI_property_analysis_cleaning.md

 <h2><a name="Filling-missing-towns" href="#Filling-missing-towns">Filling missing towns</a></h2>
 <a href="#title">Back to top</a>

-There are 16102 entris missing their town value.
+There are 16,102 entries missing their town value.
 Similarly to postcodes this information is duplicated in the address

 ```python